nightingal3/nightingal3.github.io/_news/announcement_2.md

 inline: true
 ---

-2 papers accepted to ACL!
-Details to come...
+1 paper accepted to ACL, 1 to ACL findings!
+See you in Toronto!